Collective Modes in Weyl Superconductors and the Axial Anomaly: Appendix C:

-where $G_{_{V}}$ and $G_{_{A}}$ are the couplings in the vector and axial-vector channels, respectively.
-This Lagrangian is even under both transformations~(\ref{gaugetrans}) because of the commutation relations~(\ref{commute2}) and~(\ref{commute3}).
-The bound states related to the Lagrangians~(\ref{BdGNJLLAG}) and~(\ref{BdGNJLLAGFierz}) can be found by studying the the T-matrix in $\Gamma_6$ and $\Gamma_5$ channels, similar to sec.~(\ref{sec2}).
-The pole equation to be solved to find the mass of the collective modes, i.e., mass of the superconductive mesons $M_{SM}$, is
+where $G_V$ and $G_A$ are the corresponding couplings.
+Both Lagrangians~(\ref{BdGNJLLAG}) and~(\ref{BdGNJLLAGFierz}) are invariant under the symmetry transformations corresponding to the generator $\Gamma_5$ due to the commutation relations~(\ref{commut2}).
+The corresponding bound states can be found by analyzing the T-matrix in the scalar and $\Gamma_5$ channel.
+The pole equation determining the collective mode masses reads

-where $\Pi_Y^{^{ {\rm 3DWS}}}$ is the polarization function for a specific channel of quasi-particles appearing in the loop and the sub-index SM stands for superconductive mesons.
-The polarization function has the form
+where the index ${SM}$ denotes the superconductive mesons, $\Pi_Y^{\rm 3DWS}$ is the polarization function for a given quasi-particle channel, and $Y=S,P,V,A$ labels the scalar, pseudo-scalar, vector, and axial-vector channels.
+Explicitly,